dasautoooo/Parma/README.md

 }
 ```

-There's a DemoApp that modified some of these delegate methods below for everyone to take as a reference.
+There's a [DemoApp][7] that modified some of these delegate methods below for everyone to take as a reference.

 ```swift
 /// Define the heading text style.